mateusz-jastrzebski/gNUT/README.md

 <REPEAT_FOR_EACH_UPS_YOU_WANT_THIS_SYSTEM_TO_RELY_ON>
 ```

-4. Create a .env file in the top directory

-5. Generate a secret key and paste it into `.env` file
+3. Generate a secret key and paste it into `.env` file

 ```
 tr -dc 'A-Za-z0-9!"#$%&'\''()*+,-./:;<=>?@[\]^_`{|}~' </dev/urandom | head -c 32;
 ```

-`.env`
+`gnut/.env`

 ```
 SECRET_KEY=<COPIED_SECRET_KEY>
 ```

-6. Setup a service for rootless `ups-monitor` restart (if host needs to be shutdown)
+4. Setup a service for rootless `ups-monitor` restart (if host needs to be shutdown)

 `/usr/lib/systemd/system/upsmon-file-restart.service`